How to reduce scope 1 emissions

 Step 4: Plan for process redesigns

-At some point, you may need to rethink your fundamental processes and how you power them.
+As you continue to explore how to reduce scope 1 emissions, you may need to consider more fundamental changes to your processes.
 This can happen due to climate damaged infrastructure, energy price swings, the need for a pathway to achieve net-zero or a snowballing of multiple issues.

 This is a long-term play, and requires thoughtful sequencing.
 It’s going to require buy-in from your organization’s energy engineers, process engineers, and/or building engineers – not to mention leadership, as these kinds of changes can be costly, are core to a company’s operations, and require top-down support.
 Carbon accounting can help you illustrate how much your company’s existing processes and infrastructure contribute to your emissions problem.
 And in many cases, new and innovative technologies like direct electrical heating can result in better process control, higher quality, and higher consistency – benefits most process engineers will find compelling.